Hijanhv/Google-Girl-Hackathon_2025/README.md

 ## Model Performance

-The Ridge Regression model performs best on our dataset with the following metrics:
+The Random Forest Regressor model performs best on our enhanced dataset with the following metrics:

-- MSE: 0.8135
+- MSE: 0.7233 (improved from 0.8135)
-- MAE: 0.6238
+- MAE: 0.4910 (improved from 0.6238)
-- R²: 0.5119
+- R²: 0.8375 (improved from 0.5119)
-- Within ±1 depth level: 77.78%
+- Within ±1 depth level: 86.67% (improved from 77.78%)

+### Enhanced Dataset

+We significantly improved the model's performance by enhancing the dataset:

+1. **Enhanced Training Data**:

+   - Added 60 new examples covering 5 additional module types (FPU, DSP, Video Processor, Crypto Engine, PCIe Controller, and Cache Controller)
+   - Included more complex circuits with higher combinational depths (up to 12)
+   - Added more diverse signal types with various combinations of operators

+2. **Enhanced Test Data**:
+   - Added 12 new test examples from the new module types
+   - Included signals with higher combinational depths to test the model's ability to predict more complex circuits

+The significant improvement in model performance after enhancing the dataset demonstrates the importance of diverse and representative training data in machine learning applications for hardware design.

 ## Approach